During the pandemic, organizations turned to L&D and training programs for strategic support of company goals.

 The study found that “Greater than 95% of students enrolled in the blended course section earned course grades [of] C- or higher, compared with 82% in the large lecture sections and 81% in the online sections.”

 Even for remote offices, blending your learning program is possible.
-Technologies like Zoom allow experts to offer learning to your employees in a virtual classroom setting, and when that learning is reinforced through video-based training, the effectiveness of your program will skyrocket!
+Technologies like the hybrid classroom management feature in BizLMS allow experts to offer learning to your employees in a virtual classroom setting, and when that learning is reinforced through video-based training, the effectiveness of your program will skyrocket!

 You Can’t Ignore Learning Retention